Nikki Warrington: Affair with Adrian

 But Adrian presumes that they can become a family again.
 Blake said that her character worries and wants to stop Adrian from believing they have a future.
 Though Blake noted that Luke did not play a part in her decision to rebuff Adrian.
 She believed that Nikki and Luke did not work as a couple.
 It is a fantasy for Nikki, they have no future and she does not see him as a father figure.
 Blake believed that Luke would have been ideal for Nikki when she was younger, but she chose to be a mum instead.
 Blake came to the conclusion that her character needed to live her lost adolescence to finally grow up.
 She added that she is "trying to relive her lost youth.
 I'd like to see her hand the kids over to Adrian for a while and get those wild oats out of her system once and for all!"
 Luke soon discovers Nikki and Adrian's affair.

 Reception

 Hollingsworth branded Nikki "Charnham's wicked stepmum" for sleeping with Luke.
 While she later added "Nikki Warrington gave the term 'wicked stepmother' a whole new meaning when she fell into the arm's of her husband Andrew's son."
 Their colleague Alison Riley said that Nikki's life was a "right mess".
 A reporter from the Birmingham Mail said that Nikki had a confusing "tangled love life" which was made worse by sleeping with Adrian.
+A Soaplife reporter included Nikki and Luke at number two in their soap opera "toy boys" storyline feature.